#

 Detection accuracy

-For the detection model, for each class we can extract the following statistics:
+For the Darknet detection model, for each class we can extract the following statistics:

 You can then analyze the interactive graphs that show the change in Precision and Loss values against every hundredth iteration.